 Unfortunately, the comparison with Toronto is not straightforward.
-In defining the boundaries of CMAs, Statistics Canada attempts to frame urban areas that are substantially selfcontained.
+In defining the boundaries of CMAs, Statistics Canada attempts to frame urban areas that are substantially self-contained.
 For several decades, urban development has been more or less continuous along the northern shore of Lake Ontario between downtown Toronto and downtown Hamilton.
-One sign of this was the incorporation of Burlington as a City in 1974.
+One sign of this was the incorporation of Burlington as a city in 1974.
 Today, large numbers of people commute between the cities of Hamilton and Burlington, and also from both places in the direction of Toronto.
-Burlington is just as much a suburb of Toronto, as it is a part of Hamilton, while Burlingtonians would insist that it is its own place.
+Burlington is just as much a suburb of Toronto as it is a part of Hamilton, while Burlington nians would insist that it is its own place.

 Treated as such, we can see that it has hardly shared in the neighbourhood trends that have defined the rest of the Hamilton CMA.
-It has always been predominantly middle class, with a significant minority of high and very high income neighbourhoods (Figure 2).
+It has always been predominantly middle class, with a significant minority of high- and very high-income neighbourhoods (Figure 2).
 Here, the growth of income inequality is signalled quite subtly, by a relative increase in the number of very high income tracts and the appearance of a lone low income area by 2010.

-If it is problematic to treat the Hamilton CMA as an entity, then, that is doubly true for Burlington.
-Lately, some governmental agencies have begun to speak of the GTHA, the Greater Toronto Hamilton Area, an urbanised region that is increasingly recognized in transit planning.
-No urban place is an island but, by comparison with all other major urban centres across Canada, the City of Hamilton and/or the Hamilton CMA are the least selfcontained.
+If it is problematic to treat the Hamilton CMA as a single entity, then, that is doubly true for Burlington.
+Lately, some governmental agencies have begun to speak of the GTHA, the Greater Toronto and Hamilton Area, an urbanized region that is increasingly recognized in transit planning.
+No urban place is an island but, by comparison with all other major urban centres across Canada, the City of Hamilton and the Hamilton CMA are the least self-contained: many people working in Hamilton live elsewhere, and vice versa.